 Given the very low downside, and the huge upside, it seems like a no-brainer for most of the population.

 Of course, always check with your doctor before starting any new supplement.
 You can also get laboratory testing if you want precise data.

 22. Establish Your Baseline

 If you decide to go down the testing route anyway, Carolyn recommends “ionic magnesium” testing.
+At the time, it’s more of a research tool not commercially available.
 Other options include the “RBC magnesium” test, and an “EXATest”.

 23. Magnesium-Rich Foods